Some pet parrot species are much smaller than others, making them popular pet birds for people living in apartments and houses with limited space.

 Cockatiels are prone to night frights, so cover the cage at night to reduce the likelihood.

 Their cage should be at least 20″ (wide) x 20″ (deep) x 24″ (high).

 How Long Do Small Parrots Live?

-However, while that may be the case, you should still consider how long you’re willing to have a small parrot.
+While that may be the case, you consider how long you’re willing to have a small parrot.
 Some have significantly longer lifespans than cats and dogs, which some owners will be put off by.

 Here’s the average lifespan of the most common small parrot species:

 |Meyer’s Parrot||20 – 30 years|

 |Painted Conure||15 – 20 years|